PeterCamilleri/CX16/quirks/new.md

 The W65C02S avoids this by performing an extra read of last instruction byte instead.

-Note however: Read/Modify/Write instructions still perform an "extra" read of the target address.
+Note however: Read/Modify/Write (ASL, DEC, INC, LSR, ROL, ROR, TRB, and TSB) instructions still perform an "extra" read of the target address.
 It may be prudent to avoid such instructions when accessing I/O devices.

 We can call this a partial fix then.